tina4stack/tina4-php/docs/README.md

 ## What did I just do?

 * I created a tina4example folder
-* I made and index.php with the bare minimum for Tina4 to run
+* I made an index.php with the bare minimum for Tina4 to run
 * I installed the composer dependencies for tina4php
 * I created env file
 * I started up the inbuilt web server